 My story begins in a town of 800 people in rural Iowa.
 By helping my parents - the local veterinarian and chiropractor - in their practices, I developed an early love of health science and a commitment to education.
 Growing up, we moved around the globe (Durban, South Africa ages 7-10 and Perth, Western Australia ages 14-18).
 These experiences exposed me to the world's rich diversity and spurred in me a fascination for understanding people.
 I attended Columbia University 2008-2012, where I completed a major in psychology and (almost completed) a minor in philosophy.
 I was enamoured with Columbia's commitment to liberal arts education and deeply enjoyed the literature, philosophy, arts, and music courses I took there.
 However, my career as a psychological scientist began when I completed an honors thesis project in Prof. Kevin Ochsner's laboratory, where I was co-advised by Prof. Ajay Satpute (now at Northeastern University).
 My interest in advancing scientific understanding of emotion was born, and I continued to study these questions as Prof. Jamil Zaki's lab manager at Stanford University.
 I began my clinical psychology Ph.D. at Harvard with Prof. Christine Hooker (now at Rush University), and I transitioned into Prof. Leah Somerville's lab (with Prof. Matt Nock as a secondary advisor) after my first year.
-I will begin a postdoctoral fellowhship with Dylan Gee at Yale University in July 2021 and then launch my own lab in the Psychology Department at Princeton University in July 2022.
+I am currently a postdoctoral fellow with Dylan Gee at Yale University and will launch my own lab in the Psychology Department at Princeton University in July 2022.
 I am overjoyed to lead a lab that will serve as a diverse, supportive, and intergrative environment for advancing basic and applied understanding of human emotion with the ultimate aim of improving well-being across the lifespan.

 Commitment to Social Justice